kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 the regulations they are subject to, amongst other information.
 But your company, call it "Global Corps", sells tens of thousands of products from international merchants.
-The products under clothing will be very different from those in electronics or furnitute.
+The products under clothing will be very different from those in electronics or furniture.
 Regulations that apply to products will be vastly different across product categories and countries.
 Even within a single category, say jeans, some products will be produced using 2 material, others 10.
 The point is, the product catalogue of an e-commerce company